Island Davaar: History

-The Lookout, a square building standing on a small knoll close to the lighthouse, was built during World War II to house naval crews, whose task it was to stretch anti-submarine nets across the water, protecting Campbeltown.
-During this time it was known as the Signal Station.
-It has been restored and tastefully converted into a unique place to stay.
+The Lookout, a square building standing on a small knoll close to the lighthouse, was built during World War II as one of the Royal Observer Corps' (ROC's) four Kintyre observation posts.
+While the men and women of the ROC watched for enemy activity around the loch, the anti-submarine net (positioned between Davaar and Trench Point) was maintained by the Wrens, officers, and ratings stationed in the Boom Defence Depot on the opposite shore.
+Davaar's observation post has been restored and tastefully converted into a unique place to stay.

-The island is also known for its seven caves, one of which contains a life size cave painting depicting the crucifixion, painted in 1887 by local artist Archibald MacKinnon after he had a vision in a dream suggesting him to do so.
+The island is also known for its seven caves, one of which contains a life-size cave painting depicting the Crucifixion, painted in 1887 by local artist Archibald MacKinnon after he had a vision in a dream suggesting that he do so.
 The painting caused uproar in the area as it was seen as a sign from God; it is said that when the townsfolk discovered it was MacKinnon, and not God, he was exiled from the town indefinitely.
 Restored several times since, including twice by the original artist, the painting was vandalised in July 2006, having a red and black depiction of Che Guevara painted over the original masterpiece.
 It has since been restored again.

 Davaar Island is one of 43 tidal islands that can be walked to from the mainland of Great Britain and one of 17 that can be walked to from the Scottish mainland.

 Davaar Island is owned by Kildalloig Estate, and forms part of the farming enterprise.

 Staying on Davaar Island

 There are four holiday cottages and cabins available for visitors to stay on Davaar Island.
-The Lookout (WWII Signal Station) and The Principal Lighthouse Keeper's Cottage have been sympathetically converted into holiday cottages and in 2021 two glamping cabins were constructed on the east side of Davaar.
+The Lookout (WWII Observation Post) and The Principal Lighthouse Keeper's Cottage have been converted into holiday cottages, and in 2021 two glamping cabins were constructed on the east side of Davaar.

 Stamps

-Local stamps were issued for Davaar in the 1960s.
-The stamps served the many visitors to the island who wished to have their mail posted there, and carried by the boatman to the nearest GPO Post Box at Campbeltown on the mainland.
-The boatman service ended some time in the early 1970s.
-Postage Rates were double those of the UK.
+Local stamps were issued for Davaar in 1964.
+The stamps served the many visitors to the island who wished to have their mail posted there; the boatman carried the mail to the nearest GPO post box at Campbeltown on the mainland.
+The boatman service ended some time in the 2000s.
+Postage rates were double those of the UK.